Lingxi-Li/Happy_Hacking_CXX/manual.md

 auto make_multi(const Base& init_val, Ts... ns);
 ~~~

-Provides easy syntax for creating dynamic multi-dimensional objects. `T`
+Creates a dynamic multi-dimensional object. `T` specifies the container template.
-specifies the container class template. `Base` specifies the element type and
+`Base` specifies the element type and can be automatically deduced from `init_val`.
-can be automatically deduced from `init_val`.
-Each element of the constructed
+Each element of the constructed multi-dimensional object is initialized to
-multi-dimensional object will be initialized to `init_val`. `ns...` specifies
+`init_val`. `ns...` specifies the extend of each dimension.
+So, `sizeof...(ns)`
-the extend of each dimension.
-So, `sizeof...(ns)` is the number of dimensions.
+is the number of dimensions.
+For example, `make_multi<std::vector>(7, 2, 3)`
-For example, `make_multi<std::vector>(7, 2, 3)` creates a 2x3 multi-dimensional
+creates a 2x3 multi-dimensional object of type `std::vector<std::vector<int>>`
-object of type `std::vector<std::vector<int>>` with each element initialized to 7.
+with each element initialized to 7.

 ----------------------------------------